sanand0/prompts/afterslides.md

 - In each slide, add ≤5 supporting statements based on the transcript, each ≤30 words.
   - Highlight in **bold** the top 1-3 phrases that most closely support the slide heading, if applicable.
   - Prefer augmenting the claim with a brief reason, impact, or implication ("what / why / so what").
-  - Use natural, flowing language as if explaining the concept to a colleague.

 # Fact-checking and appendices